sasqwatch/yawast/README.md

 This allows for simple updates (`gem update yawast`) and makes it easy to ensure that you are always using the latest version.

-YAWAST requires Ruby 2.2+, and is tested on Mac OSX and Linux (Windows should work; please open a ticket if you have issues).
+YAWAST requires Ruby 2.2+, and is tested on Mac OSX, Linux, and Windows.

 **Kali Rolling**